-Tumor lysis syndrome cases have been reported in TASIGNA-treated patients with resistant or intolerant Ph+ CML.
-Malignant disease progression, high WBC counts and/or dehydration were present in the majority of these cases.
-Due to potential for tumor lysis syndrome, maintain adequate hydration and correct uric acid levels prior to initiating therapy with TASIGNA.
+Tumor lysis syndrome cases have been reported in patients taking TASIGNA who have resistant or intolerant Ph+ CML.
+Malignant disease progression, high white blood cell counts and/or dehydration were present in most of these cases.
+Maintain adequate hydration and correct uric acid levels prior to initiating therapy with TASIGNA.

 Since the exposure of nilotinib is reduced in patients with total gastrectomy, perform more frequent monitoring of these patients.
 Consider dose increase or alternative therapy in patients with total gastrectomy.